 It can be difficult to get an assessment, as some GPs will insist that the person has stopped drinking for several weeks before they can assess the person’s memory.
 Some experts think that a person can be assessed for alcohol-related ‘dementia’ while they are still drinking too much, as long as they aren’t intoxicated at the time of the assessment.

 The diagnosis is less certain than if they had been sober for a long time.
-If the person is refused an assessment by the GP, they can contact NHS England to make a complaint.

 Completing the assessment for alcohol-related ‘dementia’